 Having less is a choice on minimalism for me.
 In everything that I can find to go minimal, I do it.
-I find that having less stuff makes me live more.
-I don´t I have to worry or work to maintain some things, I can use that time to do things I love instead, and that don’t require stuff or money to do, like hanging out with friends.
+I find that having, also when it comes to education, less stuff makes me live more.
+I don’t I have to worry or work to maintain some things, I can use that time to do things I love instead, and that don’t require stuff or money to do, like hanging out with friends.

 Even though I was living with less already, traveling with a backpack really limits the stuff you own.
 I’ll be practical.
 Since I left my home in Brazil, 10 months ago:

 I don’t have internet at home.
 Every morning I go to a friend’s hotel and use the internet there, while I’m there at the reception if she needs me.
 Besides saving money (the biggest reason), I like to have my internet hours controlled like this.
 I can’t get too addicted and check on it at home, while with my daughter and I have to be more productive in my available hours though getting some real sleep remains the hard part…

 I don’t have a car.
 I sold my surf mobile 6 months prior to our trip to Costa Rica.
 I wanted to spend less and have the money to buy the airplane tickets, but the main reason was really to not depend on the car and instead to bike more.

 I hardly consume any goods, so I´m not contributing too much to the endless cycle of consumption and waste that goes on in our society.
 I have only one pair of flip flops that I change when I need.
 I bought a few clothes for me and Luísa (replacements) during this year, and besides a few home supplies, I don’t buy much.